anonyco/SPromiseMeSpeedJS/README.md

 	await test("SPromiseR2: ", function(x){return SPromise(x)});
 	await test("SPromiseR3: ", function(x){return SPromise(x)});
 	console.log(resStr);
-})();
+})(performance, console);
 ```
 Console output (lower numbers = lower promise delay = better):
 ```
-NativeR1:   0.0076624644924033255ms
+NativeR1:   0.008009982618912342ms
-NativeR2:   0.008196910509165415ms
+NativeR2:   0.010225694394547543ms
-NativeR3:   0.007414772725992819ms
+NativeR3:   0.01835503472749325ms
-BluebirdR1: 4.20462298769287ms
+BluebirdR1: 4.231184895818134ms
-BluebirdR2: 4.193633996216952ms
+BluebirdR2: 4.206684027773615ms
-BluebirdR3: 4.19275479402765ms
+BluebirdR3: 4.192039930558167ms
-SPromiseR1: 0.009224668567433335ms
+SPromiseR1: 0.016039496535490295ms
-SPromiseR2: 0.007667199339046033ms
+SPromiseR2: 0.010410156290971728ms
-SPromiseR3: 0.007688210237602383ms
+SPromiseR3: 0.010818142375986403ms
 ```
-[Caution: please don't read the follow paragraph if you are easily disturbed by vivid images of emesis.]
+[Caution: please don't read the follow paragraph if you are easily disturbed by vivid images of emesis.
+Also note that this paragraph has been a bit less applicable since Chrome's `await` recieved internal optimizations.]
 The signifigance of the above tests is that trying to force a native method like `await` into using a user-created function like `SPromise` is comparable to trying to swallow someone else's barf.
 If you are going to swallow barf (as in `await`), you would likely want to swallow your own *native* barf instead of trying to swallow the barf of someone else (like Bluebird or SPromise).
 Yet in spite of this, SPromise makes the barf tastey (fast and performant) enough for Chrome to swallow it with greater efficiency.